Albocoder/KOOBE/README.md

 # IMPORTANT MESSAGE TO REPRO THIS CODE

 You must make sure you use the Ubuntu 18.04.6 LTS but **DO NOT DOWNLOAD UPDATES** when you install the OS.
 Make sure you use [this](https://releases.ubuntu.com/18.04/ubuntu-18.04.6-desktop-amd64.iso) iso.
+Make sure you are in your `$HOME` directory when cloning this repo or change `S2EDIR` in `./s2e/s2e_activate:30` accordingly.

 # KOOBE
 Towards Facilitating Exploit Generation of Kernel Out-Of-Bounds Write Vulnerabilities